LinuxForHealth/FHIR/docs/src/pages/Conformance.md

     curl -k -u '<username>:<password>' 'https://<host>:<port>/fhir-server/api/v4/_history?_count=100&_sort=none'
 ```

-In this case, the IBM FHIR Server uses `_changeIdMarker` as a custom paging attribute which references a single `Bundle.entry.id` value.
+In this case, the LinuxForHealth FHIR Server uses `_changeIdMarker` as a custom paging attribute which references a single `Bundle.entry.id` value.
 This value can be used by clients to checkpoint where they are in the sequence of changes, and ask for only changes that come after the given id.
 The simplest way to do this is to follow the `next` link returned in the response Bundle.
 If the next link is not present in the response Bundle, the end has been reached for the current point in time.
 Note that `_lastUpdated` and `Bundle.entry.id` values are not perfectly correlated - clients should not mix ordering.
-The ids used for `Bundle.entry.id` are guaranteed to be unique within a single IBM FHIR Server database (tenant/datasource).
+The ids used for `Bundle.entry.id` are guaranteed to be unique within a single LinuxForHealth FHIR Server database (tenant/datasource).

 The `_changeIdMarker` query parameter is intended to be used only as part of a `next` link defined within a search result.
 It is not intended for general use by an end user.